 Yes, the dataset is publicly available free of charge.
 The published data contain no confidential information.
 The dataset can be used by anyone provided they cite the data fully in any publications or referencing.
 The data can also be shared among users freely.

 How do I cite the dataset?

-If using ACLED data in a written report, please kindly cite:

-Raleigh, Clionadh, Andrew Linke, Håvard Hegre and Joakim Karlsen.
+If using ACLED data, please cite: Raleigh, Clionadh, Andrew Linke, Håvard Hegre and Joakim Karlsen.
 2010.
-Introducing ACLED - Armed Conflict Location and Event Data.
+Introducing ACLED-Armed Conflict Location and Event Data.
 Journal of Peace Research 47(5) 651-660.